What to Eat, Drink, and Where to Celebrate St. Patrick's Day in Westchester

 One of Emma's famous burgers.

 Emma’s Ale House is White Plain’s official after party spot for the city’s St. Patrick’s Day parade on March 12 and plans to celebrate with live bagpipe performances.
 This Best of Westchester-winning restaurant will also serve special dishes like corn beef cabbage sliders.
-Traditional Irish music will play on the holiday.

 68 Gedney Way